About

 What is the story of Global HELP?

-After experiencing the tragedy of the terrorist attacks of Sept.
-11, 2001, Drs.
-Lynn and Lana Staheli came to the conclusion that the best way to deal with conflict in the world was to address the underlying causes.
+Global HELP was the brainchild of Drs.
+Lynn and Lana Staheli.
+After the tragedy of the terrorist attacks of Sept.
+11, 2001 with Dr. Lynn Staheli recently retired from clinical practice as a pediatric orthopaeidc surgeon, the Drs.
+Staheli came to the conclusion that the best way to deal with conflict in the world was to address the underlying causes of inequity and injustice.
 While recognizing that the origins of terrorism are complex and multiple, the Stahelis believed the fundamental causes included poverty, despair, and poor healthcare.
-Improving health would lead to a more peaceful world, they concluded, and improving health requires access to healthcare information.
+Thus, improving health would lead to a more peaceful world, they concluded, and improving health requires access to healthcare information…It was this reasoning from which Global HELP was born.

 Given their backgrounds in medicine, academia, and publishing, providing access to health-education resources seemed a logical and powerful way to give something back.
 This spawned the idea for Global HELP (Health Education using Low-cost Publications): the creation, distribution and broad access to affordable health education materials.